-Treatment usually begins with antiviral medication.
+Treatment at the Novus Spine & Pain Center’s pain clinic in Lakeland, Florida, usually begins with antiviral medication.
 If treatment begins within the first three days of seeing the shingles rash, there is less chance of complications, such as postherpetic neuralgia.

 Taking a cold bath or using cool, wet compresses on the blisters often helps relieve the itching and pain.
 It can also help to reduce stress.

 Not everyone will suffer complications from shingles; however, in some cases, shingles can lead to long-term pain or affect internal organs.
 Besides postherpetic neuralgia, other complications that can develop include: